 - If you’re joining a rack, ask in which direction they are moving, and start at the opposite end.

 - If would like to use a portable record player to sample the goods, ask if it okay first.
 In my experience I’ve have seen a seller refuse this.
 In fact it could lead to great conversation and even access to exclusive items!

 - Move your selected records out of the way of people digging next to you.

 - Keep items you are interested in a separate stack in your vicinity.
 If you don’t show effort to lay claim to an album that you are interested in and someone pulls it, you forfeit all claim to that record.

 - Learn to correctly handle a record when inspecting its condition.
-This sounds elementary, but many beginners will pick up an immaculate piece of vinyl and touch the grooved surface with their fingers.
+This sounds simple, but many beginners will pick up an immaculate piece of vinyl and touch the grooved surface with their fingers.
 Usually dealers will keep records cleaned and polished to bring to light the condition and support the asking price.
 Following proper practice shows that you revere vinyl and you know what you’re doing.